jazzyjackson/MIXINTvNegative2/readme.markdown

 ## Why free?

+To give my regards to Linus and Stallman.

 Because all the technology its built on was given away for free, and because it's really not my idea and I'm not going to patent it and take credit.

+Third party software used by multi-interpreter includes:
+- CodeMirror, under MIT license by Marijn Haverbeke
+- ChatScript, under MIT license by Bruce Wilcox

 ## License
 License is UIUC/NCSA: Do the thing!
 No restriction on commercial use, no warranty.